Are there any benefits of blogging? Sure there are. For decades, entrepreneurs have promoted their businesses through content marketing.

 Industry Example: Tesla’s Blog

 So how are they so popular?
 Instead, they rely on adding value to their community with blogs and articles that will earn a story in a publication anyway.

-Build Your Network with Influencer Marketing
+8. Build Your Network with Influencer Marketing

 You would generally give an influencer your product to have or use in exchange for a blog post reviewing the product and your company.

 Benefit: Wider reach with influencer marketing

 Challenged a group of influencers to build out a stylish patio using just Home Depot’s products.

 Which Home Depot their shared on their site and social platforms thus helping the brand to achieve a widespread reach.

-These digital recommendations (backlinks) helps increase your website authority and signals your website as favorable to the search engine algorithms.
+These digital recommendations (backlinks) help increase your website authority and signals your website as favorable to the search engine algorithms.

 Benefit: Backlinks increase your domain authority and ranking in search engines.

-The topics are so relevant and touch everyday lives of people that brands often link back to the New York Times when citing about a similar topic.
+The topics are so relevant and touch the everyday lives of people that brands often link back to the New York Times when citing a similar topic.

 Blogging has become an extension for customers to learn more about what they like and don’t like.

 Customers can share stories with other users about your products/services.
 Or just leave feedback on the blog pages.

 Do you have any other benefits of blogging you’ve noticed for your business?
 Share them with us in the comments below.
 See what we did there 😉